tus/tus-js-client/docs/installation.md

 Support in other browsers is _very likely_ but has not been confirmed yet.
 Since we only use Web Storage, XMLHttpRequest2, the File API and Blob API, more than 95% of today's users should be able to use tus-js-client.

-Compatibility between browsers is continuously ensured by automated tests in the corresponding browsers on [BrowserStack](https://browserstack.com), who provide their great service glady for Open Source project for free.

 ## Node.js support